Storm proofing trees on the Central Coast

 It seems like every year there is another storm that sweeps down the coast leaving a trail of damage in its wake.
-The aftermath can be a disaster with trees falling over power line, home and cars.
+The aftermath can be a disaster with trees falling over power lines, homes and cars.

 By reducing the amount of foliage in the trees canopy means there is less canopy for the wind to catch, plus the tree reacts by using the extra resources to grow even stronger roots.

-Remove outer 3-4th order branches – These are the branches out the outer most extremities of the trees canopy.
+Remove outer 3-4th order branches – These are the branches out the outermost extremities of the trees canopy.
 By removing these branches, you are reducing the weight each main branch has to hold.
-This weight is multiplied with the pressure of wind, so this works to prevent large branches snapping in the wind.
+This weight is multiplied with the pressure of wind, so this works to prevent large branches from snapping in the wind.

-Remove crossing branches – Crossing branches rub on each other in light wind which peals away the protective bark layer.
+Remove crossing branches – Crossing branches rub on each other in the light wind which peels away the protective bark layer.
 This allows pests and fungus to set in weakening the branch.
 When a storm comes through that weak branch is more likely to snap.

 Remove weight from uneven trees – If a tree has poor structure or weight distribution it is advisable to even things up to put less pressure on the root system in high winds.

 Prune on a regular basis – Large trees should be tended to on a regular basis by removing 10% of foliage every 2 – 3 years.
-This greatly improves the trees overall health and allow the tree to grow a stronger root system and stronger branches.
+This greatly improves the tree’s overall health and allows the tree to grow a stronger root system and stronger branches.